-Each year, WDP’s Workplace Justice program receives hundreds of cases from low-income workers in Austin and Dallas who have worked in construction, cleaning, landscaping, childcare, and food service, all of whom were denied payment for their work or not paid the legal minimum wage or overtime.
+Each year, WDP’s Employment and Legal Services program receives hundreds of cases from low-income workers in Austin and Dallas who have worked in construction, cleaning, landscaping, childcare, and food service, all of whom were denied payment for their work or not paid the legal minimum wage or overtime.
 Non-payment of wages is an especially common among low-wage workers:

 - 82% of domestic workers do not receive overtime pay